THE BLUEPRINT FOR GOD’S BUILDING

 Beloved, are you called to be a co-builder with Christ?

-You need to be careful how you build and the materials you are using in building the Church.
+You need to be careful how you build and the material you are using in building the Church!

-Gold, silver and precious stones speak of wholesome doctrines.
-But wood, hay and straw are false doctrines.
+Gold, silver and precious stones speak of wholesome doctrines!

 If you are teaching or feeding God’s people under your tutelage with doctrines that don’t conform wholly to that of Christ and His early apostles in the New Testament, you are building with wood, hay and straw.
 And when your work is tested with fire, you will suffer a great loss.

 Prayer: My Dear Heavenly Father, thank You for opening my eyes of understanding today to see and understand Your blueprint for building Your Church.
-Dear Holy Spirit, help me to be a wise builder who builds according to God’s blueprint, in Jesus’ name.
+My Dear Holy Spirit, teach and help me to be a wise builder who builds according to God’s blueprint, in Jesus’ name.
 Amen.